LSSTDESC/star-challenge/cosmodc2-srd-sample/README.md

 The instructions below are for cori at nersc.

+0. Install TXPipe

 1. Check the pipeline and config files (and edit them if you like):

         https://github.com/LSSTDESC/TXPipe/blob/master/examples/star-challenge/sample-for-pz_full.yml
         https://github.com/LSSTDESC/TXPipe/blob/master/examples/star-challenge/config_full.yml

 2. Edit the output directory `output_dir` to the folder of your choice (use SCRATCH since the output files are big).
-   You can have TXPipe installed in your home directory or SCRATCH but the output folder should always be SCRATCH.
+   You can have TXPipe installed in your home directory or SCRATCH but the output folder should always be $SCRATCH.

 3. Get interactive nodes: